Non-Perturbative Real Topological Strings: Experimental evidence: the real topological string on local

 We are now ready to perform the explicit asymptotic checks of the perturbative series.
 It is more convenient to consider a real action and therefore in what follows we will rescale the real free energy as

 From our analytical prediction, and taking into account the fact that instanton actions appear in pairs $\CA$, $-\CA$, we find the large order formula

-while $\mu_1$ is \be \mu_1=\exp\left(c^2\partial_t^2\tilde{\mathcal{G}}_{-2}(t)\right) \ee where \be \zeta_1= c^2\frac{\partial^2 \CT}{\partial t^2},\qquad \zeta_2=-\frac{2}{3}c^3 C_{ttt} - c \frac{\partial \mathcal{G}_0}{\partial t}. \ee
+while $\mu_1$ is \be \mu_1=\exp\bigl(c^2\partial_t^2\tilde{\mathcal{G}}_{-2}(t)\bigr) \ee where \be \zeta_1= c^2\frac{\partial^2 \CT}{\partial t^2},\qquad \zeta_2=-\frac{2}{3}c^3 C_{ttt} - c \frac{\partial \mathcal{G}_0}{\partial t}. \ee

-As usual in resurgence, we can test these predictions by constructing auxiliary series that converge to the quantities $\CA$, $\mu_{0,1}$ appearing in the asymptotic formula (\ref{eq:one-inst-contribution}), as in e.g. \cite{msw}.
+As usual in resurgence, we can test these predictions by constructing auxiliary series that converge to the quantities $\CA$, $\mu_{0,1}$ appearing in the asymptotic formula (\ref{eq:one-inst-contribution}), as in, e.g.,~\cite{msw}.
 For example, according to (\ref{eq:one-inst-contribution}) the action $\CA$ should be the limiting value of the sequence \be \sqrt{\frac{\mathcal{G}_{\chi}}{\mathcal{G}_{\chi-2}}(\chi-1)(\chi-2)} \ee as $\chi \rightarrow \infty$.
-A numerical approximation to this limit can be obtained by first calculating the first $N$ terms in this sequence (in our case, we have computed them up to $N=22$), and then by using acceleration methods, like Richardson transforms (RT), to reach higher precision.
-In figure \ref{fig:asymptoticcheckaction} we compare the numerical values obtained after three RTs, which we represent by points, and the theoretical value $\CA=\pi t_c$, which is represented by a continuous line.
+A numerical approximation to this limit can be obtained by first calculating the first~$N$ terms in this sequence (in our case, we have computed them up to $N=22$), and then by using acceleration methods, like Richardson transforms (RT), to reach higher precision.
+In~Figure~\ref{fig:asymptoticcheckaction}, we compare the numerical values obtained after three RTs, which we represent by points, and the theoretical value $\CA=\pi t_c$, which is represented by a continuous line.
 We find an agreement of 4 to 5 digits depending on the value of $z$.

-Similar comparisons can be made for $\mu_0$ and $\mu_1$, which we show in figures \ref{fig:asymptoticcheckzeroorder} and \figref{fig:nloasymptoticcheck}, respectively.
+Similar comparisons can be made for $\mu_0$ and $\mu_1$, which we show in Figures~\ref{fig:asymptoticcheckzeroorder} and~\ref{fig:nloasymptoticcheck}, respectively.
 In all cases we use $22$ terms of the auxiliary series and three RTs.
-We find again an agreement of 4 to 5 digits, which is an excellent one given that the numbers of terms available is rather small.
+We find again an agreement of 4 to 5 digits, which is an excellent one given that the number of terms available is rather small.